 Cooking from scratch helped me to develop my skills and more importantly, my confidence in the kitchen.

 I read more to understand the reasons for my lack of weight management success.
 I realised exercise was a key part of a healthy lifestyle and took up Aerobics (all the rage in the early 90s!) and loved it so much that I trained as an Aerobics instructor.
-Soon I was teaching classes early morning and evenings alongside a full-time job in the City.
-I continued to cook from scratch, ate smaller meals, avoided snacking and did eventually lose the excess weight.
+Soon I was teaching classes early morning and evenings alongside a full-time City job, in investment management marketing.
+Focused on my health goals, I continued to cook from scratch, ate smaller meals, avoided snacking and did eventually lose the excess weight.

 My weight management journey continued through marriage, 3 children (gaining 3 stone with each pregnancy!), new lifestyles and various business enterprises; creating easy, healthy and tasty meals for my family and friends.
 My passion for food and its influence on our health and wellbeing grew into a decision to delve deeper into the world of nutrition.
 I am fascinated with the human body and its ability to heal itself, as well as steer how we feel and behave.
 Food is a major part of this and my passion is now in sharing this knowledge to help support you to truly thrive in your everyday life.

-Since qualifying with my Masters in Personalised Nutrition in 2014, I’ve seen hundreds of clients on a one-to-one basis or through my live cooking demos or educational workshops.
+Since qualifying with my Masters in Personalised Nutrition in 2014 from Middlesex university, I’ve seen hundreds of clients on a one-to-one basis or through my live cooking demos or educational workshops.
 I am constantly learning; researching new topics, health conditions or foods and regularly attend professional seminars and conferences to ensure I stay up to date with the latest nutrition research and evidence.

 I understand how the body works and I know it works best when we keep things simple.
 With my down-to-earth approach, you won’t find me discussing the latest fads or extreme diets; my focus is always realistic and practical and it can work for YOU.